univ-ai/welcomenew/_catalog/cohort1/ml2.md

 This page introduces you to the team, the basic instructions, the schedule, and various elements of our class.

-## Interested in joining?

-> If you would like to apply to this course, please go [here](https://application.univ.ai/).

-> We also provide this course as part of our Master AI and ML program, check this [link](https://univ.ai/programs) out to get more information and apply.

 ## The Team

 ### Dr. Rahul Dave